 Teaching Health Centers (THCs) were established to address the crisis-level shortage of primary care physicians, especially in rural and medically underserved communities.
 Since then, the program has grown from 63 residents to 742 residents spread across 59 THCs in 24 states.
 THCGME residents will provide more than one million primary care medical visits in 2017 to underserved communities.
 Regardless of this substantial growth, THCGME made up less than 0.5 percent of the annual federal outlay committed for training physicians in FY2016.

 These residents are specifically training in specialties with the largest shortages nationally, including family medicine, general internal medicine, pediatrics, obstetrics and gynecology, psychiatry, and dentistry.
-Furthermore, when compared with traditional Medicare GME residents, residents who train at THCs are more likely to practice primary care (82 percent vs. 23 percent) and remain in underserved (55 percent vs. 26 percent) or rural (20 percent vs. 8 percent) communities.
+Furthermore, when compared with traditional Medicare GME residents, residents who train at THCs are 60% more likely to practice primary care and 30% more likely to work in rural or underserved communities.